SilencePaul/Study-Planner/Project Proposal.md

 ### 1. Motivation
 #### 1.1 The Problem
-Many students have difficulty planning their study time.
-Some of them are easily forget what they are supposed to do, while others study for long periods without taking breaks.
+Many students have difficulties in planning their study time.
+Some of them easily forget what they are supposed to do, while others study for long periods without taking breaks.
 Some start late and rush before exams.
+Some do not balance the time uasge between different courses.
 Also, notes are easily lost, and phone reminders are often ignored.
-This shows without a simple plan, studying feels stressfully and unorganized.
+This shows that without a simple plan studying feels stressfully and unorganized.
 To stay focused and manage time well, students need a study app that makes learning easier and calmer.

 #### 1.2 Why It Is Worth Pursuing
-A study tool can make studying easier and more focused.
-When students see their progress, they feel proud.
+A study tool can not only help manage study plans but also inspire a passion for learning.
+When students see their progress, they feel proud and happiness.
 A good schedule saves time and keeps the mind calm.
 This app helps users build simple habits.
 It also gives reminders to study and rest.
 Its user-friendly design supports balance between work and breaks.